-5.3 Early retirement/employment ratios by nationality
+4.6 Early retirement / employment ratios by nationality

-Figure 15 displays the early retirement/employment ratio by nationality.
-The level of German workers is similar to the total level, because most individuals in our sample are Germans.
-The level of early retirement type unemployment for "Gastarbeiter" is obviously increasing from the relatively lowest level in 1980 to slightly above the general level in 1993.
-Since 1991 it is almost identical with that of Germans.
-The early retirement/employment ratio for other nationalities remains at a low level.
+Figure 10 displays the early retirement / employment ratio by nationality.
+The level of early retirement type unemployment of "Gastarbeiter" is obviously increasing from the relatively lowest level in 1980 to slightly above the general level in 1993.
+Since 1991 it is almost identical with that of Germans, as migrants who once arrived at young ages grew older.
+The early retirement / employment ratio for other nationalities remains at a low level which suggests that these groups who mostly arrived later are still young or not staying until retirement.

-^{34 &}quot;Gastarbeiter" ("guest workers") was the expression for workers from the primary countries of recruitment: Italy, Spain, Greece, Turkey, and the former Yugoslavia.
+"Gastarbeiter" ("guest workers") was the expression for workers from the primary countries of recruitment: Italy, Spain, Greece, Turkey, and the former Yugoslavia.